-- Begin with all companies listed in the Dow Jones Top Cap Growth Index, which is a combination of the Dow Jones U.S. Large-Cap Growth Total Stock Market Index and the Dow Jones U.S. Mid-Cap Growth Total Stock Market Index. - Exclude companies with a price per share of less than \$5. - Exclude companies with a market value of less than \$500 million. - Exclude companies with a 90-day median daily traded value of less than \$1 million. - Concurrently filter the starting universe of securities by the following: - Exclude 20% of the companies whose asset growth exceeds their sales growth by the highest percentage; - o Exclude 20% of the companies with the highest 1 year standard deviation of daily returns for the trailing year; - Exclude 20% of the companies that have the lowest forward year earnings per share (EPS) growth estimates (analyst consensus); and
+- Begin with all companies listed in the Dow Jones U.S. Top-Cap Value Total Stock Market Index, which is a combination of the Dow Jones U.S. Large-Cap Value Total Stock Market Index and the Dow Jones U.S. Mid-Cap Value Total Stock Market Index.
+As of September 12, 2022, the Dow Jones U.S. Top-Cap Value Total Stock Market Index included securities with market capitalization ranges from approximately 684 million to 637 billion. - Exclude companies with a price per share of less than \$5 and more than \$500. - Exclude companies with a 90-day median daily traded value of less than \$1 million. - Exclude companies with an indicated dividend yield of zero.
+Indicated dividend yield is a company's most recently announced dividend, annualized based on dividend frequency and divided by market price (abnormal or special dividends are not included). - Exclude the 20% of the remaining companies with the lowest indicated dividend yield. - Exclude the 20% of companies in the starting index with the highest standard deviation of daily returns for the trailing year, as provided by FactSet. - Select the 100 companies with the highest Santa Monica Quantitative

+(SMQ) Alpha Score based on the methodology described below.

-- Exclude 20% of the companies that have the lowest momentum as measured by 6 month total returns. - Select the 100 companies with the highest Santa Monica Quantitative (SMQ) Alpha Score. - Select the final portfolio by selecting the top 50 companies based on highest sustainable growth rate (return on equity multiplied by retained earnings) and weight the portfolio by sustainable growth rate, subject to a 5% cap for each individual security on the day the strategy generates the final portfolio, except for financial sector securities which are subject to a 4% cap.
-(A company's weight in the portfolio is derived by dividing the sustainable growth rate of each company by the sum of all sustainable growth rates for the selected companies.)
+Select the final portfolio by indicated ٠ dividend yield and weight the portfolio by indicated dividend yield, subject to a 5% cap for each individual security on the day the strategy generates the final portfolio, except for financial sector securities which are subject to a 4% cap.
+(A company's weight in the portfolio is derived by dividing the indicated dividend yield of each company by the sum of all indicated dividend yields for the selected companies.)
+If a security weight cap is reached, the amount of the security weighting above the cap will be redistributed across the other securities in a pro-rata manner.
 Please note that due to the fluctuating nature of security prices, the weighting of an individual security in the trust may be greater than the cap described above after the portfolio selection date.
-Portfolio sector weights will be constrained to +/- 10% of the benchmark weights as of the day of deposit.